-Children of parents who abuse are 45% to 79% more likely to abuse drugs when compared to the general population.
+Children of parents who abuse are 45% to 79% more likely to use drugs when compared to the general population.
 This leads researchers to believe that there is a genetic link to addiction.
 However, the environment that the child grows up in may also be a factor.

-People Suffering from Mental Health Problems
+People Suffering From Mental Health Problems

-According to DualDiagnosis.org, “[o]ne reason for this phenomenon is that a large percentage of individuals attempt to self-medicate with drugs and alcohol in an effort to numb the painful symptoms of their bipolar disorder.”
+According to DualDiagnosis.org, “[o]ne reason for this phenomenon is that a large percentage of individuals attempt to self-medicate with drugs and alcohol to numb the painful symptoms of their bipolar disorder.”

-People with High IQs
+People With High IQs

-Factors that Increase Vulnerability
+Several Factors Increase Your Vulnerability to Addiction

-Peer Pressure & Experimentation
+Peer Pressure and Experimentation